mt-class/uiuc-2016/ling506_hw1.md

   so we'll ask you to share the parses.
 This kind of constrained data condition is common in real-world evaluations of AI systems, to make evaluations fair.
 A few things are off-limits:
-  Giza++, the Berkeley Aligner, or anything else that already does the alignment for you.
+  Giza++, the Berkeley Aligner, FastAlign or anything else that already does the alignment for you.
 You must write your own code.
 If you want to do system combination, join forces with your classmates.